devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 ## Install and Prepare Red Hat OpenShift Dev Spaces

 **OpenShift Dev Spaces** is a browser-based IDE for Cloud Native Development.
 All the heavy lifting is done though a container running your workpsace on OpenShift.
 All you really need is a laptop.
 You can easily switch and setup customized environment, plugin, build tools and runtimes.
 So switching from one project context to another is as easy a switching a website.
 No more endless installation and configuration marathons on your dev laptop.
-It is already part your OpenShift subscription.
+It is already part of your OpenShift subscription.
 If you want to find out more have a look [here]{https://developers.redhat.com/products/openshift-dev-spaces/overview}

 - Install the **Red Hat OpenShift Dev Spaces** Operator from OperatorHub (not the previous Codeready Workspaces versions!) with default settings
 - Go to **Installed Operators -> Red Hat OpenShift Dev Spaces** and create a new instance (**Red Hat OpenShift Dev Spaces instance Specification**) using the default settings in the project `openshift-workspaces`